 Two emergent writers Steve Chalke and Allan Mann refer to penal substitution as "a form of cosmic child abuse, " which they write, contradicts the statement "God is love" and "makes a mockery of Jesus' own teaching to love your enemies and to refuse to repay evil for evil."
 I am very certain Peter had no issue with seeing the cross as a model for our suffering and as a payment for our sin as seen in 1 Peter 2:21-24.

-You might think emergent church leaders would stop there, but you have to follow the logic of their thinking.
-Steve Chalke rejects original sin, claiming "Jesus believed in original goodness" in his book The Lost Message.
+The Lost Message.
 His questioning is not, do I believe in God?, as much as does God believe in me?
 How similar does this sound to Joel Osteen?
 This is nothing more than a "new, cool, hip" version of self-esteem Gospel that is breaking subtle ground in the life of the church.
 "God wants to bring out the best in you?
 Your best life now!
 I am a Champion!"
 I know that might seem a little exaggerated, but when it comes to defending the Gospel of the Bible you must defend all tenets or teachings of Scripture completely and not just the ones people will listen to and feel good about.
 The wrath of God is not meant of us to "feel" good about ourselves.
 There is a reason God has his wrath aimed at mankind and justly so as a Holy God.
 When you threaten the glory of the Sovereign King, you come under his just wrath.
 God's glory was threatened and sending His Son to die to appease His wrath would satisfy Himself in getting the glory due his name and as a result, those who would repent and trust in his finished work would be saved from their sins.
 Isn't that love?
 Love that has power to justly destroy and justly save?

 The wrath of God needed a solution and it would have to be the cross, Christ's sacrifice of himself, the blood spilled for the remission of sins, and the resurrection.
 This was all to happen to appease or satisfy our Holy God because of his love for those who would repent and trust in his finished work.